oatlog/oatlog/doc/planning_report/main.typ

 - A is a set of actions where an action is either a call to add or union:

 // === Rule
-// A rule states that if the predicates match the E-graph, some new information can be added to it.
+// A rule states that if the predicates match the e-graph, some new information can be added to it.
 // A rule R can be defined as a tuple $R = (P, A, V)$ where:
 // - $V$ is a set of variables $V = {v_1, v_2, ... } = V_p union V_a$, where:
 //     - $V_p$ is the set of variables referenced in P
 //     - $V_a$ is the set of variables referenced only in A ($V_p sect V_a = emptyset$)
 // - P is the set of predicates, $P = {f(v_1, v_2, ...}, f(v_1, v_2, ...), ...}$
 // - A is a tuple (A_i, A_u) where:
-//     - $A_i$ is the set of E-nodes to be added to H, along with the E-class to assign it, but referencing V instead, $A_i = {(v_1, f(v_2, v_3 ...)), (v_1, f(v_2, v_3 ...)) ...}$
+//     - $A_i$ is the set of e-nodes to be added to H, along with the e-class to assign it, but referencing V instead, $A_i = {(v_1, f(v_2, v_3 ...)), (v_1, f(v_2, v_3 ...)) ...}$
 //     - $A_u$ is the set of pairs to be unified in U, $A_u = {(v_1, v_2), (v_1, v_2), ...}$
-//     - All variables in $V_a$ are to be replaced with newly created E-classes.
+//     - All variables in $V_a$ are to be replaced with newly created e-classes.
 //     - If a $V_a$ is empty then the rule is called surjective and is guaranteed to terminate.
-// - A Rule matches an E-graph if there is some set of E-nodes in H that match P.
+// - A Rule matches an e-graph if there is some set of e-nodes in H that match P.

 === Extraction
-An extraction for an E-graph $G = (U, H)$, and a set of E-classes E is a set of E-nodes X, such that:
+An extraction for an e-graph $G = (U, H)$, and a set of e-classes E is a set of e-nodes X, such that:
 - $forall e in E, e in H[X]$
 - $forall n in X and n = f(a_1, a_2, ...) ==> a_1, a_2, ... in H[X]$
 The cost $c(X)$ is an arbitrary function
 #footnote[
-Typically, $c(X) = sum_(x in X) w(x)$, where $w(x)$ is a weight based on the type of E-node.
+Typically, $c(X) = sum_(x in X) w(x)$, where $w(x)$ is a weight based on the type of e-node.
 Minimal cost extraction for functions like this is NP-hard by reduction from MIN-SAT @extractnphard.
 ]

 === Primitives, Collections and Primitive Functions.
 Primitives represent a specific value instead of a set of equivalent expressions.
-Collections are Primitives that can contain E-classes (for example `Set<Math>`) and Primitive Functions are Functions from Primitives to Primitives.
+Collections are Primitives that can contain e-classes (for example `Set<Math>`) and Primitive Functions are Functions from Primitives to Primitives.
 A key property of primitives is that they can not be unified/merged, unless the values are the same.
-While Collections can not be merged, they can become equal when the E-classes that they contain are unified.
+While Collections can not be merged, they can become equal when the e-classes that they contain are unified.
 It is unclear if they have a solid theoretical foundation, as papers for egg @egg nor egglog @egglog barely mention them or go into any depth.
 This is discussed more in @primitiveimpl.

-#pagebreak()
 == Related work <relatedwork>

 Recent work has considerably improved their performance and capabilities, and there is as far as we